OIL CHANGES IN OCEANSIDE, CA

 A car’s engine is the “heart” of the vehicle and needs to be maintained with proper levels of motor oil.
 The purpose of motor oil is to lubricate the engine, clean engine debris, protect the engine, cool, and sometimes restore engine performance.

 Fundamentally, the lubrication of engine parts including the pistons allows parts to move fluidly without metal meeting metal inside the engine.
 Otherwise, friction would result causing overheating that could slow down performance or result in total engine failure.
-This works much the way, say, antifreeze and coolant keeps your car’s an internal temperature around 225 degree fahrenheit.
-Finally, oil collects debris as it travels throughout the engine and dispensed in oil filter.
+This works much the way, say, antifreeze and coolant keep your car’s internal temperature around 225 degrees Fahrenheit.
+Finally, oil collects debris as it travels throughout the engine and is dispensed in the oil filter.

 Changing your oil filter when you change the oil is one of the most sensible and economical ways to prolong the life of your engine.
 Select a filter that is designed to work with the type of motor oil you choose.